 The Wildlife Conservation Land Program (WCLP)

 Since 2010, a program for the taxation of wildlife conservation land, the Wildlife Conservation Lands Program (WCLP), has been available for North Carolina landowners.
 Landowners must have at least 20 acres of contiguous qualifying acreage.
 No more than 100 acres of an owner’s land in any one county may be classified as wildlife conservation land using the Priority Habitat or Priority Species classification.
-Up to 800 acres of land may be classified under a new Wildlife Use qualification effective beginning in the 2019 tax year.
+Up to 800 acres of land may be classified as Wildlife Reserve Land under a new Wildlife Use qualification effective beginning in the 2019 tax year.
 To qualify, the land must meet the following criteria: